PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FOUR: REMOVAL

+This section shall apply to roles as they pertain to this Chapter.
+Removal from any nationally elected position shall follow the Bylaws of the Organization.

+### SUBSECTION ONE: ELECTED OFFICERS

+This subection applies to leadership roles filled by an election by Chapter full members and local comrades.

 Any member in a leadership position elected by the membership of the Chapter may be removed from their position for misconduct or loss of eligibility.
 This may be initiated by:

-1. a petition from one fifth of vetted membership,
+1. a petition from one fifth of full Chapter membership,
 2. a vote of no confidence from the Chapter Central Committee,
 3. a vote of no confidence from the Governing Body of the Organization, or
 4. removal by the Welfare Council of the Organization.